jabrevaya/nonlinearImputation/readme.md

 questionable in the end

 ### TODO?
+- Maybe the linear case as DGP and compare AD 2017 with nonparametric
 - "complete case GMM"; tilde missing at (11), hats in (17)
 - PETER: theory finish (define the estimator that only uses fully observed observations, write down proofs better, clean up)  NO PROOFS!!!
 - JASON: lit review, introduction